kubeflow/kubeflow/docs_dev/releasing.md

 1. Edit the version numbers in the site configuration file:
    * Edit [config.toml](https://github.com/kubeflow/website/blob/master/config.toml).

-   * Update the text label for the version menu in the top bar of the website.
+   * Update the parameters that set the version number for various purposes.
      For example, if the upcoming release is Kubeflow v0.7:
      ```
      version_menu = "v0.7"
+     version = "v0.7"
      ```

    * Update the GitHub branch number.
-For example:
+For example, if the upcoming release is Kubeflow v0.7:
      ```
      githubbranch = "v0.7-branch"
      ```